The House Of MacAlpin

 After the demise of Kenneth MacAlpin his successors were generally accepted as the sole kings of Picts and Scots.
 Since the law of primogeniture had not yet been established in Scotland, Kenneth MacAlpin was succeeded by his brother, Donald, known as Domnall MacAlpin, a younger son of Alpin of Dalriada.

 Born of a Pictish mother, he is described by chroniclers as the 'wanton son of a foreign woman'.
 King Donald was inaugurated on the ancient Stone of Destiny at Scone.
 Like his brother before him, King Donald ruled his kingdom from Fortrenn.
+He consolidated the gains won by his older bother, and at Forteviot brought secular as well as ecclesiastical control under the emerging area of Scotia.

 Donald established an ancient body of laws and rights in Scotland, known as the laws of Aodh, after their author, the Dalraida Scot of that name who died in 778.
 The Chronicles of Alba states that:-